dmmiller612/sparktorch/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/dmmiller612/sparktorch)

 This is an implementation of Pytorch on Apache Spark.
-The goal of this library is to provide a simple, understandable interface in using Torch on Spark.
+The goal of this library is to provide a simple, understandable interface in distributing the training of your Pytorch model on Spark.
 With SparkTorch, you can easily integrate your deep learning model with a ML Spark Pipeline.
-Underneath, SparkTorch uses a parameter server to train the Pytorch network in a distributed manner.
-Through the api, the user can specify the style of training, whether that is Hogwild or async with locking.
+Underneath the hood, SparkTorch offers two distributed training approaches through tree reductions and a parameter server.
+Through the api, the user can specify the style of training, whether that is distributed synchronous or hogwild.

 ## Why should I use this?

 Like SparkFlow, SparkTorch's main objective is to seamlessly work with Spark's ML Pipelines.
 This library provides three core components:

-* Distributed training for large datasets.
-Multiple Pytorch models are ran in parallel with one central network that manages gradients.
+* Data parallel distributed training for large datasets.
+SparkTorch offers distributed synchronous and asynchronous training methodologies.
 This is useful for training very large datasets that do not fit into a single machine.
-Barrier execution is also available.
 * Full integration with Spark's ML library.
 This ensures that you can save and load pipelines with your trained model.
 * Inference.
 With SparkTorch, you can load your existing trained model and run inference on billions of records in parallel.

-On top of these features, SparkTorch can utilize barrier execution, ensuring that all executors run concurrently during training.
+On top of these features, SparkTorch can utilize barrier execution, ensuring that all executors run concurrently during training (This is required for synchronous training approaches).

 ## Install